thunderbird/developer-docs/thunderbird-development/fixing-a-bug/try-server.md

 ## Adding Try to your Mercurial configuration

+This is only required if your pushing to try from Mercurial.

 Try server has a separate repository based upon comm-central.
 You'll need to add the address to your Mercurial configuration file at `path/to/comm-central/.hg/hgrc`:

 ```